nbuchwitz/icingaweb2-module-map/doc/04-Filter.md

 The map module allows you to filter objects by using the Icinga Web 2 filter syntax.

-For more details have look into the [https://icinga.com/docs/icingaweb2/latest/doc/06-Security/#restrictions](filter section) of the offical Icinga Web 2 documentation.
+For more details have look into the [filter section](https://icinga.com/docs/icingaweb2/latest/doc/06-Security/#restrictions) of the offical Icinga Web 2 documentation.

 ## Special Filters